 Amsterdam’s city centre is shaped by a multi-tiered canal belt that encircles Dam Square.
 This historical feat of engineering was mainly constructed in the 17th century during a time of economic prosperity.
-Many stores around Amsterdam sell old prints of the canal system and maps of the city can be found at most bookstores or tourist orientated establishments.
+Many stores around Amsterdam sell old prints of the canal system, and maps of the city can be found at most bookshops or tourist-oriented establishments.

-During the early years of the twentieth century Dutch author Nescio wrote several short stories about Amsterdam that present the city from various perspectives and challenges the presumptions that surround bohemian lifestyles.
-Today, these stories are considered classics and have been collected into a singular volume called Amsterdam Stories that is readily available from English language bookstores throughout Amsterdam.
+During the early years of the 20th century, Dutch author Nescio wrote several short stories about Amsterdam that present the city from various perspectives and challenge the presumptions that surround bohemian lifestyles.
+Today, these stories are considered classics and have been collected into a single volume called Amsterdam Stories (2012) that is readily available from English-language bookstores throughout Amsterdam.

 Specialist condoms from The Condomerie

-The Condomerie is the world’s first condom speciality store and was originally established in order to promote safe sex during the 1980s.
-The stores sells a massive selection of plastic contraception as well as lubricants, gifts, and hygiene products.
+The Condomerie is the world’s first condom speciality store and was originally established to promote safe sex in the 1980s.
+The store sells a massive selection of novelty contraception as well as lubricants, gifts and hygiene products.
 As a dedicated condom specialist, the store encourages visitors to think more openly about contraceptives and acts as a research centre for fun, safe sex.